snehas-05/Secret-code-language-translator/README.md

 Contributions are welcome!
 If you have suggestions for new features or improvements, please fork the repository and submit a pull request.
 For bug reports or feature requests, open an issue.

 ###### 📄 License
-This project is licensed under the MIT License.See the LICENSE file for details.
+This project is licensed under the MIT License.

 ###### 📬 Contact
 For questions or feedback, feel free to reach out to: